eaggy/bondora/README.md

 ├── settings.cfg
 └── setup_logger.py
 ```
+* The folder `analytics` contains analytical tools:
+  * `loader.py` - Python class to load the resale statistic from Internet, process it, and save to a file
 * The folder `api` contains a low-level Python wrapper of the official Bondora API:
   * `bondora_api.py` - Python wrapper class
   * `urls.py` - collection of API endpoints